1.

 Often seen whizzing past in great speed, this

-found in Sri Lanka which is of sea green colour.
-It is notoriously
+found in Sri Lanka, which is of sea green colour.
+Formerly known as Sri Lanka Lorikeet, this endemic is notoriously

 Johann Reinhold Forster in 1781 though engravings made by de